Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

 To hide your posts and pages from the search engines you need to add another plugin to your website.

-I recommend the free All In One SEO plugin.
-You can also use the Yoast SEO plugin.
 I used to use Yoast myself until recently but switched to using All In One SEO after learning that Google think its the better SEO plugin.
-But use which one you want.

 After you install All In One SEO, a new section will appear below your page/post content in your editor in WordPress.
-The options for both posts and pages are the same.

 For each post and page you want to hide, tick the options in this image: